 According to the advantages of different regions and processing needs, sales methods and after-sales service should be adopted according to local conditions.
 For Taiwan's machine tool industry, which is dominated by small and medium-sized enterprises, once the business model of remote maintenance or service consulting takes shape, it will make up for the dilemma of limited scale and unable to expand customer service.

-The epidemic hits Japanese machine tool orders, Japan government assists manufacturing industry to bailout
+Japan government assists manufacturing industry to bailout

 According to the data released by the Japan Work Machinery Industry Association, Japan’s order value in the first half of 2020 is only 60% of that of 2019.
 This shows that the machine tool industry alone has been affected by the epidemic, although from April to June 2020, due to Due to the slowdown of the epidemic in China, the order amount has rebounded slightly, it is still not as good as 2019.
 Not only the Japanese machine tool manufacturing industry, but most industries are affected by the epidemic.
 The Ministry of Economy, Trade, and Industry of Japan have also provided various subsidies to enterprises affected by the epidemic, and the manufacturing industry is no exception.